Adamdad/rational_kat_cu/README.md

 # CUDA Rational Function for Kolmogorov–Arnold Transformer (KAT)

-This CUDA C++ extension facilitates the use of rational functions in Kolmogorov–Arnold Transformers (KAT) for neural networks.
+This CUDA C++ extension facilitates the use of group rational functions in Kolmogorov–Arnold Transformers (KAT).

 # Installation
 To install the extension, follow these steps: